LeastAuthority/leastauthority.com/content/LAFS-on-S3.rst

 **What is LAFS-on-S3?**

-  *LAFS-on-S3* is a storage service offered by Least Authority Enterprises.
-It provides a reliable and scalable storage back-end for use with the Tahoe-LAFS client software.
+  *LAFS-on-S3* is a service offered by Least Authority Enterprises.
+It provides a reliable and scalable cloud storage back-end for use with the Tahoe-LAFS client software.

 **What is Tahoe-LAFS?**